Keylime Interactive

 Soft Skills are Underdeveloped: A significant gap exists in developing crucial soft skills like communication and leadership through digital tools.

-Practical Experience > Certifications: Hiring managers and professionals alike value hands-on, real-world project experience far more than certificates from online courses.
+Practical Experience > Certifications: Hiring managers and professionals value hands-on, real-world project experience far more than certificates from online courses.

-Phase Two: Opportunity Exploration and Ideation
+Opportunity Exploration and Ideation

 Guiding Question